VedantPatil1304/-Smart-Shopping-Cart-IOT/README.md

 ## **Overview**

-The **Smart Shopping Cart App** is an innovative IoT-based solution designed to streamline the shopping process by allowing users to effortlessly scan products and manage their shopping cart through a mobile application.
+The **Smart Shopping Cart App** is an innovative IoT-based solution designed by our Iot group to streamline the shopping process by allowing users to effortlessly scan products and manage their shopping cart through a mobile application.
 The app aims to reduce the need for traditional billing lines and enhance the overall shopping experience by integrating features like barcode scanning, real-time product validation, and load cell verification, ensuring that no additional products are added without scanning.

 ---